-Why does this syndrome only develop in some long term users?
+Why does this syndrome only develop in some long-term users?

-Posted Nov 21, 2014
+Posted Nov 21, 2014 | Reviewed by Ekua Hagan

 Studies suggest that people who user moderate amounts of marijuana show no personality disturbances.
-This finding raises the important issues of how much does the term “moderate” imply, how long have the people in these studies been smoking marijuana and at what age they began smoking.
+This finding raises the important issues of how much the term “moderate” implies, how long the people in these studies been smoking marijuana, and at what age they began smoking.

 Indeed, when we consume lots of fat our brain rewards us by releasing 2-AG and anandamide.
 Yes, our brain loves it when we consume fat; it makes us feel happier and induces us to eat more fat.
 You can thank your brain’s marijuana system for this.

 If we repeatedly insert our key (marijuana) into the lock (receptor protein) too many times or too often the brain does something really strange: it takes away the lock.
 Thus the person needs to smoke more and more in order to find the reduced number of locks.
 Are there any long term consequences to having fewer working marijuana receptors (locks) in the brain?

 Until recently, no one really knew the answer to this question.
 Then, in 2006, a drug called Acomplia was introduced in the UK market for the treatment of obesity.
 Acomplia was invented based upon the recognition that marijuana induces “the munchies,” a strong craving for high-calorie foods.
 This well-known side effect of marijuana indicated that the brain’s feeding center possessed endogenous marijuana receptors.
 Acomplia was designed to block these receptors, and thus block cravings for high-calorie food.

-The actions of Acomplia taught neuroscientists an important lesson about the role of our brain’s endogenous marijuana system: we need it to function normally in order to experience everyday pleasures.
+The actions of Acomplia taught neuroscientists an important lesson about the role of our brain’s endogenous marijuana system: We need it to function normally in order to experience everyday pleasures.
 If the endogenous marijuana receptors are blocked 24-hours each day, day after day, we lose the ability to experience pleasure and become apathetic and depressed.

 Overall, the symptoms of the amotivational syndrome are very similar to the symptoms of depression.
-Long term use of marijuana may, depending upon many factors such as genetics and age, ultimately produce a condition in the brain that is very similar to that produced by long term use of Acomplia leading to the condition known as amotivational syndrome.
+Long-term use of marijuana may, depending upon many factors such as genetics and age, ultimately produce a condition in the brain that is very similar to that produced by long-term use of Acomplia leading to the condition known as amotivational syndrome.

-© Gary L. Wenk, Ph.D.
-Author of Your Brain on Food, 2nd Ed.
-(2014, Oxford University Press)
+© Gary L. Wenk, Ph.D., author of Your Brain on Food.

-TED talk: Long Life Depends on This
+See Gary's TED talk, Long Life Depends on This.